team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object

-The getUniqueColors function takes in an imagePath string representing the path to an image file, and an options object.

-It uses the Jimp library to read the image from the imagePath.
-It initializes a Set called colorSet to store unique colors.
+The getUniqueColors function takes in an imagePath pointing to an image file and an options object.
+It uses the Jimp library to read the image and then scans through each pixel in the image.

-It then scans through every pixel in the image, gets the red, green, blue and alpha values of each pixel, and if the alpha is not 0 (not fully transparent), it converts the color values to a single integer with Jimp.rgbaToInt.
+For each pixel, it extracts the red, green, blue and alpha values.
+If the alpha value is not 0 (i.e. not fully transparent), it converts the color values to a numeric integer representation using Jimp's rgbaToInt method.

-It adds this color integer to the colorSet, which only stores unique values.

-Finally, it converts the Set to an array using Array.from and returns the array containing the unique colors found in the image.
+It adds each unique color integer to a Set, which only stores unique values.
+Finally, it converts the Set to an Array and returns an array containing the unique colors found in the image.

-So in summary, it returns an array of integer color values representing every unique color in the input image.
+So in summary, it analyzes an input image and returns an array containing the unique colors in that image.

+### Code Type

+getUniqueColors is a function.
+We can tell because:

+1. It is declared with the `function` keyword
+2. It has a name, `getUniqueColors`
+3. It has parameters defined in `( )` after the name
+4. It has a function body defined in `{ }` braces after the parameters

+So based on the typical structure of a JavaScript function, getUniqueColors matches that structure and can be identified as a function.

+### Quality of Code

+async function getUniqueColors(imagePath, options = {}) {

+  // Read image with Jimp
+  const image = await Jimp.read(imagePath);

+  // Create a Set to store unique colors const colorSet = new Set();

+  // Loop through pixels
+  image.scan(0, 0, image.bitmap.width, image.bitmap.height, (x, y, idx) => {

+    // Get color components
+    const red = image.bitmap.data[idx + 0];
+    const green = image.bitmap.data[idx + 1];
+    const blue = image.bitmap.data[idx + 2];
+    const alpha = image.bitmap.data[idx + 3];

+    // Ignore transparent pixels
+    if (alpha !== 0) {

+      // Create integer representation of color
+      const colorInt = Jimp.rgbaToInt(red, green, blue, alpha);

+      // Add to Set
+      colorSet.add(colorInt);

+    }

+  });

+  // Return unique colors as array return Array.from(colorSet);

+}

 # undefined index.js
 ## Imported Code Object